Cardtana/nachosPVP/classDescriptions.md

 Ace Up the Sleeve - (Strike) Deal 200% Physical Damage.

 All In - (Cantrip) Roll a 6-sided dice.
 Deal 50% Magic Damage multiplied by the dice roll.
-Mana gain is double the dice roll, which is still affected by Mana Regeneration Rate.
+Base Mana gain is double the dice roll.

 Loaded Dice - (Ultimate) [Enhance] Roll a 6-sided dice.
 Gain Intelligence equal to the dice roll, and 10% Mana Regeneration Rate multiplied by the dice roll.
 Costs 110 Mana.